sanjeevir/Word-Wizard/README.md

 Word-Wizard
 ===========

-Cross device word puzzle game
+Cross device word puzzle game.

+This is a simple game where users solve picutre puzzles.